kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 Is it relevant to include/exclude trace data by Namespace or container?
 (Results in incomplete traces?)
 Is it relevant to include/exclude trace data by attributes?
 (Attributes might differ in the spans for one trace?
 Results in incomplete traces)

+## Can istio/envoy report spans via OTLP already, what is with w3c-tracecontext support?

+There is no way at the moment to let Istio send trace data to a backends in OTLP protocol.
+The [envoy-otel](https://github.com/envoyproxy/envoy/issues/9958) integration made very good progress already and support will be provided soon.

+You can enable w3c-tracecontext support already via the openCensusAgent tracer.
+That will change the data protocol from current zipkin to openCensus.
+As Jaeger does not support OpenCensus protocol, an otel-collector deployment as converter in the middle is required.
+The [w3c-tracecontext](./pocs/w3c-tracecontext/README.md) will outline how to enable it with an E2E scenario.